Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 allows you to control and execute

-to configure each platform (ec2, azure, gce), and
+platform configurations (ec2, azure, gce), and while

 How to install Ansible